Top 10 things to do in Hauterives

 10- The House Opposite

-In Hauterives, the Maison d'en Face (from the tomb of Postman Cheval) is dedicated to crafts and decoration, featuring 15 local designers.
-Jewelry, ceramics, raku, sewing, linen, candles, soaps, lighting, painting...
-La Maison d'en Face is also a charming tea room where you can enjoy a break with exceptional teas and refreshing drinks.
+In Hauterives, the Maison d'en Face (from the tomb of Postman Cheval) is dedicated to crafts and decoration with 15 local designers.
+Jewelry, ceramics, raku, sewing, linen, candles, soaps, lighting, painting… La Maison d'en Face is also a charming tea room where it's good to take a break with exceptional teas and cold drinks.

 Our recommendations